BestTimesToVisit.com Logo

 Cost:Very inexpensive, typically costing a few hundred IQD per ride.

-Walking (in certain areas)
+Walking (in safe areas)

 Cost:Free